dangbert/bayesian-network/README.md

 ## BIFXML file format
 The BIFXML file format is meant to provide an easy means of exchanging Bayesian networks.
 It works with standard XML tags.
-The detailed description of the format can be found at http://www.cs.cmu.edu/afs/cs/user/fgcozman/www/Research/InterchangeFormat/.
+The detailed description of the format can be found [here]( http://www.cs.cmu.edu/afs/cs/user/fgcozman/www/Research/InterchangeFormat/).
 Please read this carefully.
 Note that for our purposes it will be enough to only have nodes of type "nature", and we will not need the `<Property>` tag.